prydin/metjo/README.md

 MetJo - A Simple Bytecode Instrumentation Provider for Dropwizard Metrics

 ## Introduction
-MetJo is a portmantuea for "Metrics for POJOs".
+MetJo is a portmanteau for "Metrics for POJOs".
 It also appears to be a fairly common name in Suriname.

 MetJo was originally built to showcase method-level timing metrics with Dropwizard Metrics, but ended up taking on a life of its own.